 Integrated Devices Date/Time Date Sets the computer date in MM/DD/YYYY format.
 Changes to the date format take effect immediately.
 Time Sets the computer time in HH/MM/SS 24-hour format.
 You can seleect between a 12-hour or 24-hour clock.
 Changes to the time format take effect immediately.
 Camera Enable Camera Enables the camera.
 By default, the Enable Camera option is enabled. (i) NOTE: Depending on the configuration ordered, the camera setup option may not be available.
 Audio Enable Audio Enables all integrated audio controller.
 By default, all the options are enabled.
 Enable Microphone Enables the microphone.
 By default, the Enable Microphone option is enabled. (i) NOTE: Depending on the configuration ordered, the microphone setup option may not be available.
 Enable Internal Speaker Enables the internal speaker.
 By default, the Enable Internal Speaker option is enabled.
 USB/Thunderbolt Configuration Enable External USB Ports Enables the external USB ports.
+By default, the Enable External USB Ports option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

-Table 40.
+Table 38.
 System Setup options-Integrated Devices menu (continued)

-Integrated Devices By default, the Enable External USB Ports option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Enable USB Boot Support Enables booting from USB mass storage devices that are connected to external USB ports.
-By default, the Enable USB Boot Support option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+Integrated Devices Enable USB Boot Support Enables booting from USB mass storage devices that are connected to external USB ports.
+By default, the Enable USB Boot Support option is enabled.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Enable Thunderbolt Technology Enables the associated ports and adapters for Thunderbolt Technology support.
 Support By default, the Enable Thunderbolt Technology Support option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Enable Thunderbolt Boot Support Enables the Thunderbolt adapter-peripheral device and USB devices that are connected to the Thunderbolt adapter to be used during BIOS Preboot.
 By default, the Enable Thunderbolt Boot Support option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Video/Power only on Type-C Ports Enables or disables the Type-C port functionality to video or only power.
 By default, the Video/Power only on Type-C Ports option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Miscellaneous Devices Enable Fingerprint Reader Device Enables or disables the Fingerprint Reader Device option.
 By default, the Enable Fingerprint Reader Device option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

-Table 41.
+Table 39.
 System Setup options-Storage menu

 Storage SATA/NVMe Operation Sets the operating mode of the integrated SATA hard drive controller.
-By default, the RAID On option is selected.
+By default, the AHCI/NVMe option is selected.
 Storage Interface Displays the information of various onboard drives.
 Port Enablement Enables or disables the M.2 PCIe SSD option.
-By default, the M.2 PCle SSD-1 and M.2 PCle SSD-2 options are enabled.
+By default, the M.2 PCle SSD-1 options are enabled.
 SMART Reporting Enable SMART Reporting Enables or disables the SMART reporting option.
 By default, the Enable SMART Reporting option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Drive Information Displays the information of onboard drives.